 5. Practice Reading Facial Expressions and Other Nonverbal Cues

-Many children struggle with how to read facial expressions and other non-verbal cues.
-A good way to practice this skill at home, is to read a picture book and have the child identify how they think a character is feeling based on the illustrations.
+Many young kids struggle with how to read facial expressions and other non-verbal cues.
+A good way to practice these basic social skills at home is to read a picture book and have the child identify how they think a character is feeling based on the illustrations.
 Then read the lines on the page.
 If they were right, celebrate this with them.
 If they were wrong, discuss why they thought what they did and point out some key non-verbal cues which indicate the correct emotion.

 Another way to expedite this process is to slowly incorporate more non-verbal cues in how you direct them to do their work.
 For example, if you’re taking turns stacking blocks, give them a look when they skip your turn and let them figure out on their own that they need to take their block back and let you have your turn.
 For younger children, you might need to over-exaggerate some of these non-verbal cues and facial expressions.

-Remember developing this skill takes time to learn.
+Remember developing this social skill takes time to learn.
 You should never punish a child simply for misunderstanding what you’re trying to communicate.
-Instead of criticising them when they get it wrong, just let them know what you meant and provide positive reinforcement when they get it right.
+Instead of criticizing them when they get it wrong, just let them know what you meant and provide positive reinforcement when they get it right.

 6. Rehearse Appropriate Responses

 Remember to never punish them for responding the wrong way in these simulated interactions.
-Like with teaching non-verbal skills, at first you want to explain what they did wrong if they make a mistake and praise them when they correct it.
+Like with teaching non-verbal social skills, at first, you want to explain what they did wrong if they make a mistake and praise them when they correct it.

 As you go along, instead of always being the one who explains why their response wasn’t appropriate, give them time to puzzle it out themselves.
 If they can tell you what they did wrong, they are more likely to get it right in the future.